Propeller: Voith Schneider propeller

-Voith Schneider propellers use four untwisted straight blades turning around a vertical axis instead of helical blades and can provide thrust in any direction at any time, at the cost of higher mechanical complexity.

 Shaftless

 A rim-driven thruster integrates an electric motor into a ducted propeller.
-The cylindrical acts as the stator, while the tips of the blades act as the rotor.
+The cylindrical duct acts as the stator, while the tips of the blades act as the rotor.
 They typically provide high torque and operate at low RPMs, producing less noise.
 The system does not require a shaft, reducing weight.
 Units can be placed at various locations around the hull and operated independently, e.g., to aid in maneuvering.
 The absence of a shaft allows alternative rear hull designs.

 Toroidal

-Twisted-toroid (ring-shaped) propellers replace the blades with a-circular rings.
+Twisted-toroid (ring-shaped) propellers, first invented over 120 years ago, replace the blades with a-circular rings.
 They are significantly quieter (particularly at audible frequencies) and more efficient than traditional propellers for both air and water applications.
 The design distributes vortices generated by the propeller across the entire shape, causing them to dissipate faster in the atmosphere.